diana-moreno/escape-from-death/README.md

 ### **What I learned**

+- Create layout with basic CSS.
+- Manipulate images with Gimp.
+- Implement conditional javascript logic.
+- Acces and manipulate the DOM.
+- Add sounds in events DOM without need a server.

 ### **Resources**

 - The images are from [freepik](https://www.freepik.es/).
-- The sounds are Royalty Free of public domain, from [soundbible] (http://soundbible.com/royalty-free-sounds-1.html)
+- The sounds are Royalty Free of public domain, from [soundbible](http://soundbible.com/royalty-free-sounds-1.html)